 Every step of the way, we kept you, our customers, at the top of our minds.
 We hope these selections will help you find the right telescope and experience the Universe in a new way.
 No matter your experience level or budget, you’ll find plenty of telescopes and accessories here for you.

 Now, get ready to meet our best group of award-winning telescopes ever!

 Telescope of the Year: Celestron NexStar SE Series

-For the fourth straight year, the Celestron NexStar SE telescope reigns supreme, winning our Telescope of the Year award for 2015!
-The TelescopesPlus.com team just can’t get enough of NexStar SE; it’s the perfect combination of aperture, portability, technological features, and value.
-Whether you’re buying your first telescope or ready to upgrade, you’ll enjoy this scope for years to come.
+In 2016, the Celestron NexStar SE telescope reigns supreme, winning our Telescope of the Year award for five straight years!
+Our team is continually impressed with this workhorse.
+It’s the perfect combination of aperture, portability, features, and value.
+Whether you’re buying your first telescope or ready to upgrade, this is a telescope you can invest in and enjoy for years to come.

 Learn more about Celestron NexStar SE telescopes >>

 Every year, more amateur astronomers get their first view of the cosmos through a Celestron AstroMaster 114EQ than any other telescope.
 We selected the AstroMaster as an ideal starter scope again this year thanks to its large 4.5" optical tube that provides sharp views of all the best celestial objects.
 The equatorial mount introduces telescope newbies to the basics of navigating the sky while the slow motion controls make it easy to track an object as it drifts across the sky.
 With a complete package (telescope, full-height tripod, mount, and accessories) under $160, we recommend the AstroMaster as the perfect gift for kids or adults who've expressed interest in looking skyward.